 Find out what you cannot buy in the country (such as your favorite home comforts) and what is likely to be extremely expensive so you can pack these rather than buying or importing them (such as deodorant).

-Read up on restricted items which are not allowed to be brought into Korea before packing, a complete list of which can be found here.
+Read up on restricted items which are not allowed to be brought into Korea before packing.

 Don’t forget all your important and relevant documentation for what you will be doing in Korea.
 It is likely you will need items such as photocopies of your passport and photo id shortly after you arrive so come prepared with these documents.